ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 fi
 ```

-In our docker-compose file, `create-db.sh` is bind mounted into the db container:
+In our docker-compose.yml file, `create-db.sh` is bind mounted into the db container:

 ```
     volumes: